CurtisNewbie/mini-fstore/README.md

 # API Endpoints

 - GET /file/stream
-  - Description: Fstore media streaming
+  - Description: Media streaming using temporary file key, the file_key's ttl is extended with each subsequent request.
+This endpoint is expected to be accessible publicly without authorization, since a temporary file_key is generated and used.
   - Query Parameter: "key"
     - Description: temporary file key
 - GET /file/raw
-  - Description: Fstore raw file download
+  - Description: File download using temporary file key.
+This endpoint is expected to be accessible publicly without authorization, since a temporary file_key is generated and used.
   - Query Parameter: "key"
     - Description: temporary file key
 - PUT /file